osohq/oso/docs/understand/auth-fundamentals.rst

 Now, what happens if an actor named ``"charlie"`` tries to board a flight?
 In that case, no matching rules will be found, so the authorization query fails and access is denied.
-Thus we see that Polar policies are "deny by default".
+Thus we see that policies are "deny by default".

 Going further